gsmainclusivetechlab/mmapi-nodejs-sdk/docs/merchantPayment/createRefundTransaction.Readme.md

 # Create A Refund Transaction

-`Here, CreateARefundTransactionRequest() creates a POST request to /transactions/type/adjustment`
+`Here, createRefundTransaction() creates a POST request to /transactions/type/adjustment`

 > `Provided with a valid object representation, this endpoint allows for a new transaction to be created for a given transaction type 'adjustment' passed via the URL.`